Catchouli/obs/README.md

 <h2>obs</h2>

 Simple observer pattern library for C++.
 This project provides the features of the well known sigslot library, but with C++11 variadic templates.

+This library is header-only and free of dependencies.
+Just grab the include files from obs/include, or from the release page.

 Example usage:

 ```c++
 #include <cstdio>